isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Call data action](images/005.png "Call data action")

-You may be using a Customer Relationship Management (CRM) solution in your contact center.
-This block uses the customer’s phone number to retrieve the first name and first initial of their last name to include in the post of the question to Limitless.
-The customer's first name and first Initial of their last name are shared and can be seen by the expert crowd to aid the personalization of the expert response.
+You may use a Customer Relationship Management (CRM) solution in your contact center.
+This block uses the customer’s phone number to retrieve the first name and initial of their last name to include in the post of the question to Limitless.
+The customer's first name and initial of their last name are shared and can be seen by the expert crowd to aid the personalization of the expert response.
 You can replace this data action with a call to your CRM to retrieve the required customer information.

-***An important note here on ‘Transfer to ACD’ blocks in the flow*** - is that an exception handling will send the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
-The ‘Escalated’ queue should be replaced with the agent queue you want conversations to go to if the ‘Limitless Expert' state hits a problem or the expert crowd cannot help the customer.
+***An important note here on ‘Transfer to ACD’ blocks in the flow*** - is that an exception handling sends the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
+The ‘Escalated’ queue is replaced with the agent queue you want conversations to go if the ‘Limitless Expert' state hits a problem or the expert crowd cannot help the customer.

 ![Transfer to ACD](images/006.png "Transfer to ACD")